emilianounzueta/DOA-estimation-Sagnac-Sensors/README.md

 ## Papers

-This code is result of the article published in "Sensors" journal.
+This code is result of the article published in "Fiber and Integrated Optics " journal.

 > García-Unzueta, E.E.; Sandoval-Romero G. E.